Scribblerockerz/cryptletter/README.md

 Sending plaintext passwords unencrypted through the internet highway isn't just risky, it's ridiculous.
 This project aims to make this process a bit more secure.

-Retain control over the data which is send out.
+Retain control over the data which is send out and prevent living-security-issues laying around in the users inbox.

 ## Features